St. Peter's Basilica Tours in Rome

 The Nave of the Basilica

-When you enter St. Peter's Basilica, the first thing that strikes you is how impressive its naves are, how enormous its interior is and the exquisite decoration that covers its walls.
+Upon entering St. Peter's Basilica, the first thing that strikes you is the impressiveness of its naves, the enormity of its interior and the exquisite decoration that covers its walls.

 Michelangelo's Pietà

-This is one of Michelangelo's most important sculptures, along with the David, although for my taste it is the more sublime of the two.
-It is an overwhelming representation of Mary holding the body of Christ in a lament.
-You will find Michelangelo's Pieta as soon as you enter the basilica in the first chapel on the right.
+This is one of Michelangelo's most important sculptures, along with David, although for my taste it is the more sublime of the two.
+It is a moving representation of Mary holding the body of Christ in mourning.
+You will find Michelangelo's Pietà as soon as you enter the basilica in the first chapel on the right.

-On the right side of the central nave of the basilica you will find a bronze statue from the medieval period, one of the few remaining from this period.
-Many visitors to St. Peter's Basilica do not notice this small figure, but the faithful who make the pilgrimage to the Holy See rub and even kiss his foot when they arrive, worn down after centuries.
+On the right side of the central nave of the basilica, you will find a bronze statue from the Middle Ages, one of the few remaining from this period.
+Many people who visit St. Peter's Basilica do not notice this small figure, but the faithful who make pilgrimages to the Holy See rub and even kiss its foot upon arrival, worn down after centuries.

 The Baldacchino

-This structure supported by four columns is the work of Gian Lorenzo Bernini, the most important architect and sculptor of the Baroque period, and serves as a canopy for the main altar of the basilica, reserved only for the papal mass.
+This structure, supported by four columns, is the work of Gian Lorenzo Bernini, the most important architect and sculptor of the Baroque period, and serves as a canopy for the basilica's high altar, reserved solely for papal masses.
 The altar is built over the tomb of St. Peter and is the symbolic and spiritual heart of St. Peter's Basilica.

 The Dome

-Initiated by Michelangelo and continued by Giacomo Della Porta, the Dome of St. Peter's was conceived as the ultimate representation of Christianity.
-Inside, you will find two inscriptions in Latin, one of which reads: "You are Peter, and on this rock I will build my church.
-To you I will give the keys to the kingdom of heaven" and another dedicated to Pope Sixtus V.
+Begun by Michelangelo and continued by Giacomo Della Porta, St. Peter's Dome was conceived as the ultimate representation of Christianity.
+Inside, you will find two inscriptions in Latin, one that reads: "You are Peter, and on this rock I will build my church.
+To you I will give the keys of the kingdom of heaven." and another dedicated to Pope Sixtus V.

-As for climbing the dome: you can climb both the inner and outer domes, from where you will find one of the best panoramic views of Rome.
-You can also get a close-up view of Michelangelo's frescoes and inscriptions.
-The entrance fee to the dome is €10 for the lift or €8 if you walk up the 500+ steps to the top.
+Regarding the climb to the dome: you can ascend both the interior and exterior domes, from where you will find one of the best panoramic views of Rome.
+You will also be able to see Michelangelo's frescoes and inscriptions up close.
+The entrance fee to the dome is €10 to go up by lift or €8 if you walk up the more than 500 steps to the top.

 Tomb of Alexander VII

-This triangular-structured work, so typical of the Baroque period, is a magnificent set of allegorical figures accompanying an image of Pope Alexander VII, kneeling and humble, praying over the shroud of death, which is depicted holding an empty hourglass.
-Something that particularly impressed me about this tomb, in addition to its magnificent theatricality, is the sculptural treatment of the shroud.
+This triangular structure, so typical of the Baroque period, is a magnificent ensemble of allegorical figures accompanying an image of Pope Alexander VII, who prays kneeling and humbly on the shroud of death, which is represented holding an empty hourglass.
+Something that particularly impressed me about this tomb, apart from its magnificent theatricality, is the sculptural treatment of the shroud.

 Treasury Museum